yznnajjar/HotelApp/hotel-app/README.md

 ## GuideLines
 - I followed SOLID Principle
-- Instead of adding comments for each function about the purpose of this function tried to make the function name more meaningful and indicate the job for each function
+- Instead of adding comments for each function and its purpose, I tried to make the function name more meaningful and indicate the purpose of the function
-- I tried to make code clean and make each some of the functions doesn't exceed 10 lines and note more than 3 or 4 parameters which is one of the rules to make the code clean
+- I tried to make code clean and make each some of the functions doesn't exceed 10 lines, and not adding more than 3 or 4 parameters which is one of the rules to make the code clean without any smells